 Incorporate automated test results into ALM Octane even if you do not use a CI server.

 When ALM Octane receives test results, it creates automated test and test run entities from the results.
-For details, see How ALM Octane creates automated test and test run entities from test run results.
+For details, see Creating automated test entities.

 In order for the ALM Test Results collection tool to send results to ALM Octane or for you to send results via the ALM Octane UI, you must have permissions to access the server.
 ALM Octane grants this permission with an API access key.